bnbinder/Always-Look-On-The-Bright-Side-Of-Life-Player/README.md

 automatically searches for the song, clicks youtube link, skips ad (using adblocker), maxes youtube and computer volume, and puts video in fullscreen
 <br>
 <br>

-## WARNING: THIS WILL MAX OUT YOUR VOLUME, SO END THE SCRIPT IF YOU DONT WANT IT MAXED OUT
+## WARNING: THIS WILL MAX OUT YOUR COMPUTER VOLUME, SO END THE SCRIPT IF YOU DONT WANT IT MAXED OUT
 <br>
 <br>
 NOTE: ONCE IN FULLSCREEN, PRESS "=" TO EXIT CODE AND VIDEO